lbhaskar4/test/.gitlab/issue_templates/Patch-Security-Release-QA-task.md

 ## Deadline

 QA testing on staging.gitlab.com should be completed by **YYYY-MM-DD HH:MM UTC**.
-After this deadline has passed, RMs will proceed with the production deployment.
+After this deadline has passed, Release Managers will proceed with the production deployment.

 ## Tasks